tomasmark79/bitwig/README.md

 `Linux, bash shell, X11`

-## installation for Debian based distro
+## installation for debian based distributions

 copy/paste to your shell 😉 and press enter